metal3-io/baremetal-operator/config/README.md

    - **basic-auth** - Enable basic authentication.
 Note that the basic-auth component is missing the actual credentials.
 This is on purpose, to make sure that the user is setting the password instead of using sample credentials.
-The required secrets are:
+The required secrets is called:
       - `ironic-credentials`
-      - `ironic-inspector-credentials`
    - **tls** - Enable TLS.
 A CA certificate is needed here to verify the connection to Ironic.
 If you deploy BMO together with Ironic in a Kubernetes cluster, they can share the secret created for Ironic.
 The CA